carolyn2004/bookaroo/README.md

 Users can chat with each other to discuss the books and their preferences before agreeing to exchange.
 Profile & Exchange History:

-Each user has a profile that displays their exchange history and the number of successful exchanges they’ve made.
+Each user has a profile that displays their exchange history and the number of successful exchanges they’ve made, as well as all the books they have uploaded to Bookaroo

+## What I have completed:
+Front-end of application

+## Yet to complete:
+## Connection to backend to make everything functional (Google Firebase Firestore) (Future Implemenentation)

+## Running Instructions Ng Serve